SebastianMestre/Jasper/docs/guide-en.md

  - Callable objects (TODO)
  - Function closures (WIP)

-## Introdution - The structure of a program
+## Introduction - The structure of a program

 In JS++, a program is a list of declarations.

 > A delaration associates a value with a name.e.
 >
-> Syntaxically, it is an identifier, following a type specifier
+> Syntaxically, it is an identifier, followed by a type specifier
 > (optional) and an initial value.
 Examples: `a := 15; b : int = 10;`

-Among those declarations, one must be the entry point, a function calledmada `__invoke`.
+Among those declarations, one must be the entry point, a function named `__invoke`.

 > In JS++, functions are defined with the keyword `fn`, followed by a list of